tomaspavlin/audio-recipes/about.md

 ## Tech Stack

 -   Both frontend and backend: Next.js
+    -   Frontend will use the app directory structure
-    -   Backend will us the API routes in app/api/TEMP-ROUTE/route.ts
+    -   Backend will us the API routes in app/api/ROUTE-NAME/route.ts
 -   Use typescript very well
--   Use Tailwind CSS for styling
+-   Use Material UI for the frontend